gregurco/jobeet-tutorial/docs/days/day-6.md

 }
 ```

-Now to change the `show` from the `JobController` to use the new repository method, we need to specify it to the Doctrine Entity by adding a new annotation (and also add use `Sensio\Bundle\FrameworkExtraBundle\Configuration\Entity` to the beginning of the file):
+Now we need to change the `show` from the `JobController` to use the new repository method.
+It is necessary to let Doctrine Entity know about action by adding a new annotation.
+Do not forget to add `use` statement at the top of the page:

 ```php
 // ...